Available since: replication-manager v3.1.24

 The embedded advisory database still runs — it just won't receive new CVEs discovered after the binary was built.

-No per-plugin configuration is needed.
-The advisory JSON is managed entirely by the back office.
+No per-plugin configuration is needed for the advisory plugins.
+The JSON databases are managed entirely by the back office.

 The only control is the standard enable/disable toggle available in Settings → Plugins: